masha256/yii-assetcompiler/README.md

 Configuration Options
 ---------------------

-The following configuration options can be passed as an element in the 'assetCompiler' array to control behavior, override defaults and set paths.
+All but the groups option have sensible defaults that you will likely not need to change anything, but in case you need to adapt to your environment, the following configuration options can be passed as an element in the 'assetCompiler' array to control behavior, override defaults and set paths.
 Defaults for the option are listed in [] next to the option name.

 * `groups` *[]* - This is the heart of the extension, defining what different groups of files you want to combine.
 More detail in the Groups section below.
 * `basePath` *[root of application]* - Path to application on filesystem.